Ilya Berkovsky

-Ilya Vitalyevich Berkovsky (Илья Витальевич Берковский; born 15 March 2000) is a Russian football player who plays as an attacking midfielder for Turkish club Serik Belediyespor.
+Ilya Vitalyevich Berkovsky (Илья Витальевич Берковский; born 15 March 2000) is a Russian football player who plays as an attacking midfielder for Torpedo Moscow.

 Club career

 He made his debut in the Russian Professional Football League for Irtysh Omsk on 14 May 2017 in a game against Zenit Irkutsk.
 He made his Russian Football National League debut for Torpedo Moscow on 2 August 2020 in a game against Shinnik Yaroslavl.

 On 18 December 2020, he signed a 3.5-year contract with Russian Premier League club Lokomotiv Moscow.
 On 15 February 2021, he moved on loan to Nizhny Novgorod until the end of the 2020–21 season.
 On 19 June 2021, the loan was renewed for the 2021–22 season.
 He made his Russian Premier League debut for Nizhny Novgorod on 7 August 2021 in a game against Spartak Moscow.
 On 30 October 2021, he scored his first RPL goal against the club who held his rights, Lokomotiv Moscow.
 On 17 June 2022, Berkovsky returned to Pari NN (as FC Nizhny Novgorod has been renamed by then) on another season-long loan.

 In the 2023–24 season, Berkovsky played on loan at Khimki in the Russian First League.
 Khimki secured promotion to the Russian Premier League, and an obligation-to-buy clause in the loan contract was triggered.
 Berkovsky signed a three-year contract with Khimki.